-The aim of Solar Smart Charging is to charge from your solar panels as much as possible, as long as it's not more expensive than regular smart charging.
+The aim of Solar is to charge from your solar panels as much as possible, as long as it's not more expensive than regular smart charging.
 Here's an explanation of how we do it.

 If you're on a variable rate tariff

 We know that we cannot always rely on your solar panels generating all the energy required to charge your car: some energy will be coming from your solar panels and some will be coming from the grid.
 We, therefore, calculate a blended cost to figure out the actual price of charging you during sunny times.
-If you're solar smart charging, "cheapest" might be when it is sunniest - but sometimes it may actually be cheaper overnight.
+If you're Solar charging, "cheapest" might be when it is sunniest - but sometimes it may actually be cheaper overnight.

 See below for an example of how we calculate a blended price based on local (home) solar production.